-The Autistic Collaboration Trust in collaboration with S23M Healthcare Solutions is working with education professionals to facilitate sector wide education in the neurodiversity paradigm, the neurodiversity movement, and Autistic culture.
+The Autistic Collaboration Trust in collaboration with S23M Healthcare Solutions is working with education professionals to facilitate sector wide education in the neurodiversity paradigm, the neurodiversity movement, and Autistic culture based on our lived experiences.

 Education on these topics is essential for addressing entrenched problems of lacking cultural and psychological safety in schools and universities, and corresponding problems of lacking cultural and psychological safety for students, their whānau / families and communities.